x-govuk/govuk-accessibility-mistakes-forms/app/examples/information-pages/index.md

 - description: If possible, ask multiple conditions with multiple questions that people can work through.
   link: information-pages/improved
   reason: Rewriting the header to be a sentence makes it clear that the user does not have to answer anything.
-- description: If the question cannot be made into multiple input fields (for example because the information cannot be used again, therefore breaking other WCAG rules) the question can be changed into a complex quesiton.
+- description: If the question cannot be made into multiple input fields (for example because the information cannot be used again, therefore breaking other WCAG rules) the question can be changed into a complex question.
   link: information-pages/improved-2
   reason: This still allows the page to have a question that can be answered.
 links: